 Stay in a former airplane hangar

 I love a unique vacation rental, and when I say that Terminal 1344 is spectacular, that’s an understatement.
-I first came across this rad Airbnb property last year and several times intended to book it, only to have my travel plans unexpectedly change.
-So I was thrilled when we made a last-minute visit to East Tennessee earlier this month for some photography work and found the hangar available for the night.
-Not only that, but it is surprisingly affordable at just $119 a night, plus taxes and service fees.
+I first came across this rad Smokies rental property last year and several times intended to book it, only to have my travel plans unexpectedly change.
+So I was thrilled when we made a last-minute visit to East Tennessee for some photography work and found the hangar available for the night.
+Not only that, but it is surprisingly affordable, starting at just $119 a night, plus taxes and service fees.

 In 2016, the Smith family—Dean, Adrienne and their daughter Tayler—purchased the six-acre plot upon which this piece of paradise is located; it houses their own home in addition to an old airplane hangar and World War II train car.
 The previous owner had been a lieutenant colonel in the U.S. Air Force who bought the train car from a military surplus in Florida and relocated it to Tennessee.